Sigatoka: Agriculture

 From 1912 to 1923, banana plantations in the Sigatoka Valley suffered severe episodes of a fungal infection known as the Yellow Sigatoka disease.
 The Black sigatoka, an even more ravaging plant disease, is related.

 The Sigatoka Valley is known for its high production of vegetables, and thus referred to as Fiji's "Salad Bowl".

+Climate

 Education

 Sigatoka is also known for many education institutes.
 It has a number of primary and secondary schools.
 It has the St Joan of Arc Primary School, Nadroga Sangam School, Sigatoka Methodist Primary School and Sigatoka Methodist Secondary (High) School, Cuvu college, St Teresa of Lisiuex primary and Lisiuex college (formerly known as Bemana Catholic Primary and Secondary School), Nadroga-Navosa High School and Andhra High School.
 Majority of the residents in Sigatoka Town would have attended Sigatoka Methodist High School (now Sigatoka Methodist College).
 Sigatoka Andhra High School currently holds the second highest pass rate following Nadroga Arya College.

 Methodist Primary School is one of the largest primary schools in Sigatoka Town.
 It has more than one thousand students.
 There is a ratio of sixty two students per one teacher.
 Students attend primary school from six years of age.